StackLang booleans are very conventional - there are literal true and false values

 boolean-to-string : Boolean -> String

-Produces the string "true"
+Produces the string "true" if input

 string-to-boolean : Boolean -> String